bfok123/Capstone-Project/Blogs/Blog2.md

 Cons: No data available, no experience with chat bots, other people might be doing it

 We will use Python, Pytorch for recurrent neural networks with attention, AllenNLP for word embeddings.

+Lecture topic we would like: RNNs with Attention (specifically GRUs)